-Phd (RMIT), Master of Education, Bachelor of Arts, Bachelor of Education, Graduate Diploma of Education (La Trobe).
+Phd (RMIT), Master of Education (Melbourne University), Bachelor of Arts, Bachelor of Education, Graduate Diploma of Education (La Trobe).
 Developed and managed literacy support and gifted education programs in both state and catholic schools in Victoria.
 Expertise and passion in gifted education – to provide professional development for teachers in order to build program that are targeted, appropriate and supportive of the needs of gifted and talented students.
 Writer and presenter of VAGTC seminars.

 Mr Michael Bond

 Bachelor of Information Systems (University of Tasmania), Master of Science in Education (Troy University), Fellow of the Australian Institute of Company Directors.
 Passionate about meeting the unique needs of all students.
 Chair of the VAGTC Governance Subcommittee.
 Expertise in curriculum, policy and strategy development.

 Master of Education (ICTE), Diploma of Education, Bachelor of Science.
 Former Coordinator of gifted education in the Compass Centre and Exemplary Teacher at Methodist Ladies’ College.
 2018 recipient of the Australian Mathematics Trust Teaching Award.
 A passionate gifted student advocate, enthusiastic about social justice and a community volunteer.
 Expertise and experience as a VAGTC seminar presenter and exemplar of theory to practice in gifted education.

 Experience with Independent Schools Victoria as Senior Education Advisor and Manager Digital Content.
 This work includes consultancy, professional learning, representative tasks and support for leadership and staff in schools.